Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Literature Review

-AI production features reflect the development quality of the generation tool and can predict the audience’s ability to identify AIGIs.
-Flaws, such as irrational or illogical contents, contradictory elements, or content discontinuity, are often considered AI production features and are categorized under “rationality” or “artifacts” in previous studies of visual realism \citep{chen_exploring_2023, lu_seeing_2023}.
-Additionally, AI production quality can influence perceptions of realism.
-Unlike aesthetic quality, which pertains to resolution and composition, AI can sometimes produce high-resolution images with low-quality details, such as showing six fingers on a person's hand in an otherwise high-aesthetic image.
+AI production features reflect the development quality of the generative AI tool and can influence the audience’s ability to identify AIGIs.
+Flaws, such as irrational or illogical contents, contradictory elements, or content discontinuity, are often considered AI production features and are categorized under “rationality” or “artifacts” in previous studies of perceived realism \citep{chen_exploring_2023, groh2024human, lu_seeing_2023}.
 Compared with the traditional understanding of perceived realism, these production features are uniquely specific to the AI-generation context.

-Grounded in theories related to these four dimensions, the following research questions were proposed to understand features that contribute to AIGIs’ perceived realism:
+Grounded in theories related to these four dimensions, we propose the following research questions:

 \textbf{\textit{RQ1:} What contents are present in photorealistic AIGIs?}

 \textbf{\textit{RQ2:} What human features are present in photorealistic AIGIs?}

 \textbf{\textit{RQ3}: What aesthetic attributes are present in photorealistic AIGIs?}